rayanirban/resmatching_edits/README.md

 ## Example Notebook

-For a beginner-friendly walkthrough aimed at biologists and microscopists, see:

-- `notebooks/resmatching_walkthrough.ipynb`
+> **Start here for the quickest hands-on introduction:** `notebooks/resmatching_walkthrough.ipynb`
+>
+> This beginner-friendly notebook is aimed at biologists and microscopists and is the easiest way to get a feel for the full ResMatching workflow.

 The notebook explains each cell in detail, includes a tiny 2 to 3 epoch training demo, runs small-sample inference with a pre-trained model, computes lightweight metrics, plots calibration, and visualizes the input / ground truth / MMSE / posterior samples.